All Episodes

 So here you have a perfect recipe for the Republican establishment thinking that they can change public opinion about them.

-So here you have a minority, an African American and a female.
+So here you have a minority, an African-American, and a female.

 You got double whammy here.

-In fact, you've got a you've got a threefer.
+In fact, you've got a threefer.

-You have a woman, you've got an African American.
+You have a woman, you've got an African-American.

-And the thinking with Jeb Bush and others is that if we support her nomination, we can show the American people that the media are wrong about us, that we are willing to cooperate with Obama, that we are happily to support happy support a minority doing well, a minority woman we're and this is the thinking.
+And the thinking with Jeb Bush and others is that if we support her nomination, we can show the American people that the media are wrong about us, that we are willing to cooperate with Obama, that we are happily to support a minority doing well, a minority woman.

 Apparently, it doesn't enter their calculations whether she's good for the job or not.